 How to Buy The Rolex Explorer 14270

 As the reference 14270 was discontinued long ago, the only avenue to purchase this 5-digit Explorer is on the pre-owned market.
 Blackout dials trade hands for as much as $30k, while later editions of ref.
-14270 that are fitted with white-filled Arabic numerals typically resell for just under the five-figure mark, with most priced somewhere between $8,000 and $10,000.
+14270 that are fitted with white-filled Arabic numerals typically resell for just under the five-figure mark.

 If you’re in the market for an entry-level Rolex sports watch with great investment potential, later editions of the ref.
 14270 are some of the very best options available.
 They have all the modern amenities that many collectors seek with the added appeal of being right on the edge of being a vintage Rolex watch.
 If you have the budget to spend, the Blackout Explorer is an even greater investment that we expect will only continue to gain value in the long term.